-The sustainable fashion movement might have found an antidote for fast fashion and a strong ally in retail business in the shape of the resale fashion industry.
+The sustainable fashion movement might have found an antidote for fast fashion and a strong ally in retail business in the shape of the fashion resale market.

 According to online assignment and thrift store thredUP’s 2019 Annual Resale Report, the market for pre-owned, aka second-hand fashion goods is exploding.
 Prepared in partnership with retail analytics firm GlobalData, the study revealed that the second-hand apparel market will witness more than two-fold increase in the next five years.
 It is expected to swell up from $24 billion (in 2018) to $51 billion by 2023!